YFValue (YFV) Price Reaches $1.63 on Exchanges

 According to CryptoCompare, “YFV is the governance token of YFValue protocol.
 The project aims to bring the true value of yield farming finance accessible to all users, regardless of whether the user is a big whale or small minnow, via its unique features, namely the voting of the inflationary rate of the supply and a referral system with automatic burning done fully on-chain. “

-It is usually not presently possible to buy alternative cryptocurrencies such as YFValue directly using US dollars.
-Investors seeking to trade YFValue should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, GDAX or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy YFValue using one of the exchanges listed above.
+It is usually not presently possible to purchase alternative cryptocurrencies such as YFValue directly using US dollars.
+Investors seeking to trade YFValue should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Changelly or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase YFValue using one of the exchanges listed above.

 Receive News & Updates for YFValue Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for YFValue and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.